Cryptic-Gamer/entelect-challenge-2022/README.md

 The implentation of halfing the visual rounds came from the programmer: Charl van Niekerk (@kortgat) As most actions last multiple turns.
 Halfing the roundframes does not alter our ability to read and analize matches.

+You can clean the log by running: ./cleaner.py <log file> <step>

+For example i have a .bat file that contains the following: cleaner.py GameStateLog_2022-08-16_09-41-58.json 2 cmd /k

+That bat cleans the specified log and allows me to build.

 # entelect-challenge-2022
 Just a very basic visualiser for the Entelect Challenge 2022